 What do I need to consider before applying for a business loan or a line of credit?

 There are many things to consider before you apply for business finance.
 Keeping them in mind will help make your comparison easier.
 You should ask yourself the following: What do you need the funds for?
 How much do you want to borrow?
 When do you need the funds?
-Do you intend to secure the loan or apply for an unsecured loan?
+Do you intend to apply for a secured business loan or an unsecured loan?
 What interest rate and fees are associated?
 What repayment schedule would you be comfortable with?